How to Protect Your Deck

 - Apply the sealer with a brush, paint roller, or sprayer.
 Apply a thin coat over a two-to-three-board section.
 You can always add another thin coat later as it will apply and dry better than one thick coat.

-- Repeat and fine tune.
+- Repeat and fine-tune.
 Let it dry.
 Make sure the deck is completely dry before moving back the furnishings.

 If you’ve installed high-quality composite decking such as Trex, you should wash it on a semi-annual basis.
-Trex recommends a basic cleaning with a composite deck cleaner or combination of soap, hot water, and a soft-bristle brush.
+Trex recommends a basic cleaning with a composite deck cleaner or a combination of soap, hot water, and a soft-bristle brush.
 Note: The use of products containing bleach or acid will lighten the surface of Trex.

 If you DIY with a power washer:

-- Use a pressure washer with a fan tip attachment/adjustment and soap dispenser to remove soil and debris.
+- Use a pressure washer with a fan tip attachment/adjustment and a soap dispenser to remove soil and debris.

 - Spray the deck with soap, then follow by gently scrubbing each deck board with a soft bristle brush.